tri-cods/Ed-Minimal-Editions/sections/setting-up.md

 # Setting up

+## Working 'locally' in GitHub

+Yesterday and today, you have worked in Github only.
+Part of what makes github pages compeling is not only the possibility of having a website with minimal overhead but also have a way to see what you will be publishing before its live.
+To see the local changes before you publish them, you will have to download the repository to your computer.

 ## Cloning our repository

 For this project you'll need a local copy of this GitHub repository, which you will download or 'clone'.
 First, navigate to whichever directory you want to use to store this project.